The Best B2B Industrial Website Design Examples

-Dover Tubular Alloys, Inc. wanted to update their website to increase business, improve user experience, and enhance overall SEO performance.
+Dover Tubular Alloys, Inc. wanted to update their industrial website to increase business, improve user experience, and enhance overall SEO performance.
 Because they typically have quick turnaround times for purchases, they wanted to make the process easier for existing customers and prospects alike.
 Windmill Strategy composed a plan to address all of Dover Tubular’s new site goals with new features like an improved product search experience, clearer calls to action, a reduction of vertical scrolling, and an overall modernized aesthetic update.

 McNally Industries serves the United States Department of Defense and the world’s largest prime contractors with hydro-mechanical and electro-mechanical systems as well as complex, precision machined components for critical defense and aerospace applications.

 McNally Industries wanted to update their website to provide a state-of-the-art appearance to modernize their business.
 They wanted to take their basic, outdated website and change it into a point of validation and trust, conveying a message of professionalism to existing and referral clients within the DoD.
 Windmill Strategy’s website redesign process was to create a top-to-bottom web design strategy that would keep a clean user experience, improve navigation, and offer enhanced visual content.

 Primary Flow Signal